‘Voice warriors’ help Assam in its fight against COVID-19

 The information that helped the frontline staff locate these people invariably came from a building in Guwahati’s Bamunimaidam locality.
 This building is where the Sarathi 104 helpline service operates from.

-Also read: Letter petition to CJI seeks complete ban on activities of Tablighi Jamaat

-Bamunimaidam is one of Guwahati’s busiest spots because of a popular multiplex and an expansive market of perishables believed to offer a better bargain than most others in the city.
+Bamunimaidam is one of Guwahati’s busiest spots because of a popular multiplex and an expansive market of perishables.

 The buzz in the helpline office is in sharp contrast to the locked-down city beyond its walls — with hardly a soul on the streets and only an occasional passing vehicle, usually of the police or healthcare personnel or those delivering essentials to specific areas.